 Q1: What are the orientations of public opinion concerning policing efforts across space over time?

-Figure 4 shows the percentage OP score of each PFA within their respective policing regions using the radar chart.
+Figure 4 shows the percentage OP score of each Pfa within their respective policing regions using the radar chart.
 The result of the three time steps are represented using different colours, with light green, green and deep blue, representing the observations at time steps 1, 2 and 3, respectively.
 The OP score is represented in a way that the values increase outwardly from the center in the positive direction.
 In other word, the outermost circle represents the maximum opinion score while the innermost circle represents the lowest opinion score in each chart.
 Given that the opinion scores are all negative across the board, the observations closer to the outer circle are ‘less’ negative compared to the observations closer to the inner circle.

 [INSERT FIGURE 4 HERE]

-Figure 4: Orientations of public opinions by Regions, PFAs and Time steps
+Figure 4: Orientations of public opinions by Regions, Pfas and Time steps

 In general, Figure 4 reveal that there is a negative view of policing efforts in England and Wales, across all regions and time steps.
-The regions can be divided into two broad groups according to whether or not the region contains an outlier PFA.
+The regions can be divided into two broad groups according to whether or not the region contains an outlier Pfa.
 The region with outlier OP scores are the West Midland, Wales and South East regions, and the outlier observations are Staffordshire, North Wales, and Thames Valley, respectively.
-These PFAs are identified as the same three PFAs in Figure 3 with a significantly high volume of tweets with COVID-19 pandemic hashtags.
-The outlier effect is also observed to be consistent in these PFAs over the three time steps.
+These Pfas are identified as the same three Pfas in Figure 3 with a significantly high volume of tweets with COVID-19 pandemic hashtags.
+The outlier effect is also observed to be consistent in these Pfas over the three time steps.
 These findings indicate that the COVID-19 pandemic resulted in a higher negative opinion concerning policing.
 The second group with no outlier provide a clearer indication that the opinions could fluctuate dramatically from one time step to another.
-For example, the Humberside PFA in the Yorkshire and the Humber policing region shows a moderate negative opinion in time step 1, which rose by approximately 80% in time step 2, which then dropped to the lowest negative opinion in time step 3 by 40%.
+For example, the Humberside Pfa in the Yorkshire and the Humber policing region shows a moderate negative opinion in time step 1, which rose by approximately 80% in time step 2, which then dropped to the lowest negative opinion in time step 3 by 40%.
 The peak exhibited in time step 2, which covers most part of December period and coincided with the second lockdown may be indicative of reactions to policing activities during this time period.
-However, a similar level of fluctuation observed in Gloucestershire PFA (South West region), but with time step 2 showing the lowest negative opinions, may be a positive reaction to policing activities during the same period.
+However, a similar level of fluctuation observed in Gloucestershire Pfa (South West region), but with time step 2 showing the lowest negative opinions, may be a positive reaction to policing activities during the same period.

 Q2: How has the COVID-19 pandemic impacted the orientations of public opinions in Q1?
 Are there spatial and temporal patterning and/or clustering to the policing-COVID-19 pandemic interactions in Q2?